 How to Master a New Skill Faster and More Efficiently

 Learning a new skill is hard, mastering it is even harder.
 It takes thousands of hours of training until a skill becomes “automatic” or “unconscious,” which happens when performing it no longer requires significant activation of the prefrontal cortex (brain area involved in thinking) and instead is primarily performed via the basal ganglia (involved in performing habitual actions).
-Many athletes believe that simply going out and performing a skill over and over is the key to getting to this stage, but here I am purposing a more systematic approach that will help you do this faster and more efficiently.
+Many athletes believe that simply going out and performing a skill over and over is the key to getting to this stage, but here I am proposing a more systematic approach that will help you do this faster and more efficiently.

 https://www.researchgate.net/figure/Fitts-and-Posners-1967-model-of-skill-acquisition-as-a-function-of-the-cognitive_fig3_233446680